BZIvanov/Learning-Django/1.DjangoOverview/README.md

 ### Create new app

 To create a new app run the following command `python manage.py startapp polls`, where _polls_ is the name we want to use for our app.

+## HTML Templates

+File formatting matters and might result in errors, if our file is uisng for example `extends`, `block`, `endblock`, etc... tempate tags and is bad formatted.